breadthe/chasingcode.dev/source/_posts/2019-10-03-laravel-forge-instance-maintenance.md

 # lists the packages that can be upgraded
 sudo apt list --upgradeable

-# actually perform the packages
+# actually perform the package upgrades
 sudo apt upgrade

 # removes packages that are no longer required